-QSpot provides vital services to this under-served community including education, advocacy and support for LGBT youth, LGBT seniors, parents and families of LGBT, individual and group mental health counseling, internships, HIV support groups, transgender support group, 12-step recovery groups, job resource center, book club, women’s discussion group and more.
+QSpot provides vital services to this under-served community using an all-volunteer, community based model.
+QSpot’s services include education, advocacy, and support for LGBT youth, LGBT seniors, parents and families of LGBT, 12-step recovery groups, Buddy Program for LGBT 50 +, support groups, social clubs, book club and more.
 QSpot is also a meeting place for other LGBT organizations and individuals looking for a welcoming place to hold important professional and personal events.

-QSpot LGBT Community Center has been organized as a 501(c) 3 non-profit organization since July 1, 2005.
-Joe D’Andrea, an Asbury Park resident, along with MaryAnn Vitiello, James Nappi, Brent Pawlecki and others, established the organization with the goal of opening an LGBT community center where services for residents could be provided.
-Tragically, within six months of its founding, D’Andrea suddenly died.
+Founded by a handful of local LGBT advocates in Asbury Park, NJ, QSpot (officially known as Jersey Shore Community Center Project ) has been a 501(c) 3 tax-exempt non-profit organization since July 1, 2005.
+Joe D’Andrea, an Asbury Park resident, along with MaryAnn Vitiello, James Nappi, Brent Pawlecki, Sue Henderson and others, established the organization with the goal of opening an LGBT community center where services for residents could be provided.
+Tragically, within six months of its founding, Joe D’Andrea suddenly died.

-Since then, the Board of Trustees has stayed true to the founders vision, using an all-volunteer, grass roots, community-based model, QSpot began offering programming to support the LGBT community through a series of outreach initiatives.
-These initiatives have grown into the services the agency offers today.
+Between 2005-2013, the Board of Trustees stayed true to the founders vision, using an all-volunteer, grass roots, community-based model, QSpot began offering programming to support the LGBT community through a series of outreach initiatives.

 Joe D’andrea was a man who advocated for the LGBT community his entire life.
 As a young man living on Long Island, he created the first LGBT newspaper.
 At the early stages of the internet, Joe created an online HIV support group, one of the first allowing those living with HIV to share with each other.
 At his death, Joe was a 20 year survivor of HIV, and throughout his life, lent his talents and time to the HIV community.